sf-wdi-18/notes/lectures/week-06/day_01_refactor_feedback/README.md

 * Make your changes
 * `git add . -A`
 * `git commit -m "description of changes"`
-* Then push this branch to heroku
+* Then push this branch to GitHub
 	* `git push origin refactoring`
 * Then submit a pull request on for that branch.